Guide for managers

 Write down what matters afterward

-Take five minutes after to jot down what they’re working on, anything personal worth remembering, your follow-ups, and one thing to raise next time.
+Take five minutes after the meeting to jot down notes for yourself: what they’re working on, anything personal worth remembering, your follow-ups, and one thing to raise next time.

 A simple 30-minute structure